mkutu/Nilgai/README.md

 move on to install and create a virtual env.
 See below instruction on installing a virtual environment on window10 or Mac OS X.

 # Getting Started
+To help with creating a virtual environment, we've listed a few steps that might help new users.
+Feel free to skip this section if you are already familiar with clone repos and creating virtual environments.

-Before installing and creating your venv, place the Supplemental_Materials folder in your Desktop folder.
+1. Download the repo using the green "Code" button above and place the Nilgai-master folder in your Desktop folder.

-Next, open your command line and cd into the Nilgai folder which has been placed inside the Supplemental_Material folder.
-For Windows10, type:
+2. Next, open your command line and `cd` into the Nilgai-master folder.

-		`cd Desktop\Supplemental_Material\Nilgai`
+For Windows10 and MAC OS X, type:

+		cd Desktop\Nilgai-master

+3. Install the python virtualenv module by typing (for Windows10):

+        	py -m pip install --user virtualenv

 For MacOSX:

-		`cd Desktop/Supplemental_Material/Nilgai`

-Install Virtual Environment (python3).
-Once inside the Nilgai folder:

-1. Install the python virtualenv module by typing (for Windows10):

-        	`py -m pip install --user virtualenv`

-        For MacOSX:

         	python3 -m pip install --user virtualenv

-        2. Now create your virtual environment and give it a name.
+4. Now create your virtual environment and give it a name.
 Here I'm using "my_venv_name" without the quotes, but this can be changed to whatever you want:

 Windows10:
         	py -m venv my_venv_name

 MacOSX:
         	python3 -m venv my_venv_name

-        3. Activate your virtual environment
+5. Activate your virtual environment

 Windows10:
         	my_venv_name\Scripts\activate

-        MacOSX
+MacOSX:
         	source my_venv_name/bin/activate

 You should now have my_venv_name prepended to your command line prompt like (my_venv_name).

-After creating your virtual environment, install the necessary dependencies using the requirements.txt file:
+6. After creating your virtual environment, install the necessary dependencies using the requirements.txt file:

 Windows10*:

         	pip3 install -r requirements.txt

 MacOSX:

        		pip3 install -r requirements.txt

-Open Jupyter Lab:
+7. Open Jupyter Lab:
 In the command line type (for window10 and MacOSX):

         	jupyter lab

 A browser window should pop-up and you should see the Nilgai folders, README.txt, and requirements.txt files.

-        Go to the /notebooks folder and run one of the ipynb files.
+8. Go to the /notebooks folder and run one of the ipynb files.
 Double click and follow the instructions.

-Troubleshoot*:
+Troubleshooting*:

 Sometimes, especially in Windows, modules won't get installed.
-If you have prblems with a certain package, manually install inside your virtual environement by typing:
+If you have prblems with a certain package, manually install it to your virtual environement by typing:

 		pip install package_name